-The Commission is the contracting authority.
-DG NEAR is in charge of implementation of TAIEX - and responsible for both the analysis and assessment of requests and for the content of TAIEX short and medium-term assistance, including the identification of experts from the EU Member States' public administrations and other institutions willing to engage in this type of peer-to-peer assistance.
+The European Commission is the contracting authority.
+The Commission is in charge of implementation of TAIEX - and responsible for both the analysis and assessment of requests and for the content of TAIEX short and medium-term assistance, including the identification of experts from EU Member States' public administrations and other institutions willing to engage in this type of peer to peer assistance.
 Throughout the implementation of TAIEX assistance excellent cooperation and coordination with all actors involved is key to the success of the instrument.

 Requests for TAIEX actions are generated by beneficiaries and/or driven by the EU involved stakeholders.
-Incoming requests are reviewed on a continuous basis and decided upon following consultation with relevant Commission services and the EEAS, including EU Delegations, in order to ensure complementarity with national programmes and other technical assistance instruments are in line with the priorities set in the:
+Incoming requests are reviewed on a continuous basis and decided upon following consultation with relevant European Commission services, including the EEAS and EU Delegations, in order to ensure complementarity with national programmes and other technical assistance instruments are in line with the priorities set in the:

-- Action Plans in the Neighbourhood area, Association Agendas, Association Agreements or Partnership and Cooperation Agreements; - Country and regional Neighbourhood multi-annual programming documents (Single Support Frameworks and Multi-annual Indicative Programmes).
+- Action Plans in the Neighbourhood area, Association Agendas, Association Agreements or Partnership, Cooperation Agreements and formally defined Regional cooperation frameworks; - Country and regional Neighbourhood multi-annual programming documents (Single Support Frameworks and Multi-annual Indicative Programmes).

-Upon confirmation of the incoming requests, the Commission is in charge of identifying the relevant public experts from the EU Member States or other institutions (if relevant) to address the requests.
+Upon confirmation of the incoming requests, the Commission is in charge of identifying the relevant public experts from EU Member States or other institutions (if relevant) to address the requests.
 This is done through the existing database of public experts of TAIEX.
 When the pool of registered experts is not providing the appropriate expertise, the established network of NCPs in the EU Member States is mobilised to identify the appropriate experts.